 When it comes to couple’s portraits or family groups, I would recommend that you somewhat limit or carefully mix prints/florals/stripes.
 A good rule of thumb is to blend them with solids, and keep the busier prints for only one person or with a family group, 1-2 individuals at most.

 Find that great accent color and run with it…

-This past fall, my client Amie told me she was working her family's outfits around a fall-inspired mustard, burgundy and navy theme.
+My client Amie, who gets fall family photos each year, told me she was working her family’s outfits around navy and mustard.
 They did a great job of blending together so nicely, and accented with some prints as well!
-Way to go, y'all!
+Way to go, y’all!